smatechnologies/opcon-basic-training/docs/All Weeks -- On Occurrence -- On Day.md

 ---
-sidebar_panel: 'All Weeks -- On Occurrence -- On Day'
+sidebar_label: 'All Weeks -- On Occurrence -- On Day'
 ---

 ### Frequency Definition Wizard - All Weeks, On Occurrence, On Day